 There is no guarantee that once financial assistance is granted to a student, it will continue for the duration of the student’s program.
 Such continuation is dependent upon the student’s individual competitive standing in light of the available resources and performance as a research assistant.
 Every effort is made to be as fair and equitable as possible.
 Individual faculty members directing the funded research activity are responsible for informing students of sub-par performance.

 It is the student’s responsibility to contact the faculty members to seek and secure RA funding.
-The FPE’s Director of Graduate Studies is available to facilitate these contacts.
+The FPE Director of Graduate Studies is available to facilitate these contacts.

 The department also offers partial or full teaching assistantships.
+For information on how to apply for TAs, contact the FPE Director of Graduate Studies, Dr. Arnaud Trouvé (email@example.com).
+For information on the criteria used in the selection of TAs, see the Guidelines document.
 The partial TA positions cover 50% of the academic stipend and require a commitment of 10 hours per week to teaching assignments (e.g. grading, proctoring, etc); the partial TA is typically limited to the academic year (9 months) and does not provide summer support.
 The full TA positions cover 100% of the academic stipend and require a commitment of 20 hours per week to teaching assignments; the positions extend throughout the calendar year (12 months) and provide summer support.
 The full TA positions are dedicated to the FPE Distance Learning Program.

-For additional information, please see the FPE Graduate Guide (PDF).
+To learn more, please see the FPE Graduate Guide (2023).

 A number of scholarships are available to students enrolled in the Department of Fire Protection Engineering, including those listed below, not all of which are necessarily given each year.